Tensor-reduced atomic density representations

-We used the tensor-reduced SOAP descriptor to fit \ac{GAP} \cite{bartok2010gaussian} models to the high-entropy alloy dataset from ref. \cite{byggmastar2021modeling}.
+The tensor reduction techniques proposed in this work can be directly applied to other density based descriptors and used with alternative models.
+To demonstrate this we used the tensor-reduced SOAP power spectrum to fit \ac{GAP} \cite{bartok2010gaussian} models to the quinary high-entropy alloy dataset from ref. \cite{byggmastar2021modeling}.
 The descriptors were computed using turbo-soap~\cite{caro2019optimizing} and fitting was performed using the GAP code~\cite{gapfit}.
 To provide a baseline for comparison, reference models were fit using the full power spectrum evaluated with a varying number of basis functions; $n_{\text{max}}=2l_{\text{max}}$.
-All compressed descriptors were constructed using the largest values of $n_\mathrm{max}=8, l_\mathrm{max}=4$ and all models used a polynomial kernel with $\zeta=6$, see Supporting Information for full details.
+All compressed descriptors were constructed using the largest values of $n_\mathrm{max}=8, l_\mathrm{max}=4$, see Supplemental Material~\cite{SI} for details.
 The force errors achieved on the independent test set are shown as a function of descriptor length in Fig.~\ref{fig:HEA_fit}.
 For this dataset, mixing only the chemical elements did not help, which is likely due to the minimal savings made as a result of the low correlation order.
-However, using the fully element-radial tensor-reduced descriptor allowed for similar accuracy to be achieved using approximately ten times fewer \ac{SOAP} features.
-Furthermore, the errors achieved with all compressed descriptors can be seen to converge towards those achieved with the full \ac{SOAP} vector they are derived from.
-Finally, in the high accuracy regime, with descriptor lengths of 250 or higher, models fit using $p^\mathbf{k}_l$ matched the accuracy achieved using full \ac{RP}.
-This is a particularly promising result since bypassing the need to construct the full power spectrum as an intermediate step allows for faster potential evaluation.
+However, using the fully element-radial tensor-reduced descriptor allowed for similar accuracy to be achieved using approximately 10 times fewer features.
+Furthermore, the errors achieved with all compressed descriptors are shown to converge to the error achieved with the full \ac{SOAP} vector they were derived from.
+Finally, in the high accuracy regime, descriptor length > 300, models using the tensor-sketch element-radial reduction matched the accuracy achieved using full \ac{RP}.

+The information content of these SOAP based descriptors was also measured using the information imbalance \cite{glielmo2021ranking}.
+It was found that the fully element-radial tensor reduced descriptors offered comparable data efficiency to a random projection and that taking an element-wise product across embedded channels outperformed taking a full tensor product, see Supplemental Material~\cite{SI} for details.